MariuszFerdyn/azure-multiidp-app-proxy/AppService.md

 If something is not working, use DEFAULT_OVERRIDE_IP as IP like DEFAULT_OVERRIDE_IP=127.0.0.14.
 # Enjoy App Service Features
+- Authentication with multiple IDP
 - SSL Offloading is fully operational.
 - Autoscaling for peak performance is live.
+You can autoscale/scale up the app service for better performance
 - Flexible Identity Provider Support: Simply authenticate against Entra ID and many other identity providers.
 - Even publish the site on the internet from your laptop.
 # Coming soon
-- Version for Container Apps
 - WAF from ModSecurity
 - Header-based single sign-on must be configured on your own via modification of template files: https://github.com/MariuszFerdyn/nginx-container-proxy/tree/main/config

 # Probelms
-## Performance
+## Performance (1)

 If you see performance problems cosider run multiple containers inside Azure App Service.
-There is no replica statement, so for each you need to create the App Service Slots and distribute trafic, like here:
+There is no replica statement, so for each you need to create the App Service Slots and distribute trafic, like here, but it will not help so much:
 ```
-echo "Creating 7 deployment slots for $webAppName in $resourceGroupName..."
+echo "Creating 4 deployment slots for $webAppName in $resourceGroupName..."

-# Create 7 deployment slots
+# Create 4 deployment slots
-for i in {1..7}
+for i in {1..4}
 do
   echo "Creating slot${i}..."
   az webapp deployment slot create \